 High-Level Comparison

-AI agents are quickly replacing traditional chatbots and call systems.
-As businesses evaluate modern AI-driven customer interactions, two platforms that often come up are Link AI and Sierra.
+agents are quickly replacing traditional chatbots and call systems.
+As businesses evaluate modern Agent-driven customer interactions, two platforms that often come up are Link Agent and Sierra.

 What Is Sierra?

-This comparison breaks down Link AI vs Sierra across capabilities, deployment, channels, and ideal use cases to help organizations choose the right solution.
+This comparison breaks down Link Agent vs Sierra across capabilities, deployment, channels, and ideal use cases to help organizations choose the right solution.

 Key Differences